good-ware/js-log/README.md

 environment variable such that blank, 0, and 'false' are false and all other values are true.

 When 'data' is true, the maximum amount of information is sent to the console, including meta, data, embedded errors, and stack traces.
-When it is false, a subset of meta keys are sent to the console with the log entry's message.
+When it is false, a subset of meta properties are sent to the console with the log entry's message.
 To override the value for 'data', set the

 ```shell
 CONSOLE_DATA